JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/db-loader.png?raw=true)

-Alternatively (and for other computing environments) one can download a copy of the database from the directory "helpers" in the Qt-DAB repository.
+Alternatively (and for other computing environments) one can download a reasonably up to date copy of the database from the directory "helpers" in the Qt-DAB repository.
 Unpack the zipped file and name it ".txdata.tii" in the home directory.
+(Qt-DAB expects the downloaded database to be named ".txdata.tii" and to reside in the user's hoe directory.)

 As was shown in the correlation view in the spectrum widget, one may receive a signal from more than one transmitter.
-The bottomline of the Qt-DAB's main widget shows the current transmitter.
+The bottomline of the Qt-DAB's main widget shows the currently selected transmitter.
 If the *DX* selector on the bottomline is set,  Qt-DAB shows data of all identified transmitters on a small separate window.

 ![6.9](/res/read_me/new-dxDisplay.png?raw=true)

-The picture shows that in my environment, on channel 12C, the national network, I can identify a couple of different transmitters in the received signal.
+The picture shows that the ensemble, transmitted in channel 12C is "NPO", and shows for each transmitter that was identified the TII value and the recognized pattern, the azimuth and the distance to my home location, the power of the transmitter, the altitude (we are in a low-lying part of the country), and the height of the transmitting antenna.
+The strength just ann estimate.

 The left column in the widget the transmitter whose TII data is strongest is marked.
 The "compass" shows the direction from which the signal comes from the selected transmitter.